Joystream/communications/blog/rome-incentives/README.md

 As with Sparta, Athens and Acropolis we plan to pay users in monero (XMR) to participate on our upcoming testnet release, codenamed Rome.
 Our fifth testnet ambitiously introduces two new paid roles which we are extremely excited about!

+Rome will differ slightly from Acropolis in that it will have dynamic incentives in order to allocate resources more efficiently, ensure good uptime for validators and storage providers, promtote responsiveness and activity by content creators and curators and to help prepare for our next testnet, which will shift the responsibility of setting rewards from Jsgenesis to the council.
+This means that all of the compensation structures listed below are subject to review at any time.

+Rome is set to be launched on Monday 16th March.
+Read more about the procedure for the release [here](https://blog.joystream.org/from-acropolis-to-rome/).
+Updated guides for testnet roles will be released on Sunday 15th March.
+Prospective participants should familiarize themselves with these guides before launch for the best chance of winning a spot in one of these competitive roles.

 Executive Summary
 -----------------

-- `Content Creators` receive up to $0.60 per qualifying item of content uploaded\
+- `Content Creators` receive up to $0.60 per qualifying item of content uploaded
-- `Content Curators` earn either $30 or $60 per week, depending on workload\
+- `Content Curators` earn either $30 or $60 per week, depending on workload
-- `Storage Providers` will share $300 per week, plus $0.025/GB per week\
+- `Storage Providers` will share $120 per week, plus $0.03/GB per week
-- `Validators` are competing for their share of $50 per week\
+- `Validators` are competing for their share of $50 per week
-- `Council Members` are paid $10 for getting elected, with a $10 bonus\
+- `Council Members` are paid $10 for getting elected, with a $10 bonus
 - `Bug Reporters` can continue to earn monero for reporting and/or fixing bugs

 Who, Why, What and How?
 -----------------------

 As with previous incentivized testnets, anyone who wants to can participate on Rome and earn monero, but there is some extra help and guidance for those that ask for it in our [Telegram group](https://t.me/JoyStreamOfficial).

 The philosophy behind why was discussed in detail in a [previous post](https://blog.joystream.org/pay-for-play/).
 In short, we are paying to prepare active participants for an autonomous platform and test the incentive structure with "real money".

 What you can do to qualify for getting paid on Rome is described below.
 More information, guides on how to get setup and extra support can be found in our helpdesk repo on GitHub.

+Participants should also note that some important changes to the faucet will take place upon the launch of Rome.
+To prevent Sybil attacks, tokens will be made available primarily through our communication channels (including Telegram, Twitter and our mailing list).
+The faucet will continue to operate, but will offer considerably lower payouts.

 Paid Roles
 ----------